Jyothishjoy/AMBER_CYP2E1_3KOH/Step-4 MCPB.py to prepare FF parameters of the HEME/README.md

           python3 metalpdb2mol2.py -i FE.pdb -o FE.mol2 -c 2
           python3 metalpdb2mol2.py -i O.pdb -o OX.mol2 -c -2
           antechamber -fi pdb -fo mol2 -i HEM.pdb -o HEM.mol2 -rn HEM -at gaff -pf y -c bcc -nc -4

+Here we use metalpdb2mol2.py script to convert O.pdb simply because abtechamber expects to have more than one atom.
+Antechamber uses AM1 with -4 total charge to calculate the bcc charge distribution in the HEM ligand species (porphyrine).
+Finally, write the results into HEM.mol2 using bcc charges and amber/gaff atom types.

+15. Now, open HEM.mol2 file and compare its contents with FE.mol2 and OX.mol2.
+It seems like some items are missing from the FE.mol2 and OX.mol2 files.
+Ideally mol2 file should look like the following,

+            atom_id  atom_name  x  y  z  atom_type  residue_id  residue_name  charge

+So, manually fix the FE.mol2 and OX.mol2 files accordingly.
+It then looks like,

+            1 FE         -2.9090    5.6440    7.3760 FE        0 FE        2.000000

+            1 O          -3.5350    5.6860   9.0850  O         1 OX       -2.000000

+16.